BoulderCodeHub/CoRiverNF/README.md

 The package is a convenient way to access the Colorado River Natural Flow data available [here](http://www.usbr.gov/lc/region/g4000/NaturalFlow/current.html).
 Every effort will be made to update the package to include the most recent natural flow data.

-__The current data is based on the 1906-2012 natural flow data with a data of January 8, 2015.__
+__The current data is based on the 1906-2014 natural flow data with a data of September 20, 2016.__

 ## Using in R